skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 choice, making it trivial to cross-compile programs and libraries from Linux — and with Wine you can even execute them on x86.
-Like regular GCC, it outputs GDB-friendly DWARF debugging information, so you can **debug applications with GDB** ([my favorite][fav]).
+Like regular GCC, it outputs GDB-friendly DWARF debugging information, so you can debug applications with GDB.

-If I'm using Mingw-w64 on Windows, I prefer to do so from inside Cygwin.
+If I'm using Mingw-w64 on Windows, ~~I prefer to do so from inside Cygwin~~.
 Since it provides a complete POSIX environment, it maximizes portability for the whole tool chain.
 This isn't strictly required.

 However, it has one big flaw.
 Unlike unix-like systems, Windows doesn't supply a system standard C library.
 That's the compiler's job.
 But Mingw-w64 doesn't have one.
-Instead **it links against msvcrt.dll**, which [isn't officially supported by Microsoft][msvcrt].
+Instead it links against `msvcrt.dll`, ~~which [isn't officially supported by Microsoft][msvcrt].
 It just happens to exist on modern Windows installations.
-Since it's not supported, it's way out of date and doesn't support much of C99, let alone C11.
-A lot of these problems are patched over by the compiler, but if you're relying on Mingw-w64, you still have to **stick to some C89 library features**, <s>such as limiting yourself to the C89 printf specifiers</s>.
+Since it's not supported,~~ it's way out of date and doesn't support much of C99.
+A lot of these problems are patched over by the compiler, ~~but if you're relying on Mingw-w64, you still have to stick to some C89 library features, such as limiting yourself to the C89 printf specifiers~~.

-Update: Mārtiņš Možeiko has pointed out `__USE_MINGW_ANSI_STDIO`, an undocumented feature that fixes the printf family.
+~~Update: Mārtiņš Možeiko has pointed out `__USE_MINGW_ANSI_STDIO`, an undocumented feature that fixes the printf family.
 I now use this by default in all of my Mingw-w64 builds.
-It fixes most of the formatted output issues, except that it's incompatible with the [`format` function attribute][format].
+It fixes most of the formatted output issues, except that it's incompatible with the [`format` function attribute][format].~~ (Update 2021: Mingw-w64 now does the right thing out of the box.)

-Another problem is that [position-independent code generation is broken][pie], and so [ASLR is not an option][pie2].
+~~Another problem is that [position-independent code generation is broken][pie], and so ASLR is not an option.
 This means binaries produced by Mingw-w64 are less secure than they should be.
-There are also a number of [subtle code generation bugs][gen] that might arise if you're doing something unusual.
+There are also a number of [subtle code generation bugs][gen] that might arise if you're doing something unusual.~~ (Update 2021: Mingw-w64 makes PIE mandatory.)

 ### Visual C++